cphoover/AutoReload/README.md

     // Usage: autoreload [directory/file to watch]
     autoreload ~/workspace/myproject

-To setup the webpage you want to refresh add the following snippet (your host may differ depending on your individual setup)
+To setup the webpage you want to refresh add the following snippet (your host may differ depending on your individual setup). **NOTE:** this must be added to the bottom of webpage. before closing body tag.

     <script>
     (function(){